Overview | Harvard | IEEE | APA | Chicago | MLA | Vancouver | Citation Tools

 2. Jeoff Lawday, “A multicentre trial on use of AI in education”, Higher Education 12, no.1 (2000): 45.

 Multiple sources should be cited by combining them into one footnote.
-The references should be separated by a semicolon.
+The sources should be separated by a semicolon.

 A recent research showed that students use generative AI in more than 90% of their assignments1